CaddieTrail Guide

 Mostly PrivateMultiple Trips

 North Carolina is the spiritual home of American golf, and this trail reflects that depth.
-Donald Ross lived in Pinehurst for four decades and left 12 courses on the state list.
+Donald Ross lived in Pinehurst for four decades and shaped more than 50 North Carolina courses — six of them on this trail.
 Wade Hampton and Mountaintop anchor the western mountains, while the Sandhills corridor — home to Pinehurst, Pine Needles, Mid Pines, and Tobacco Road — is one of the great golf destinations on earth.
-Quail Hollow brings PGA Championship pedigree to Charlotte, and Old Town Club quietly stands as one of the finest Donald Ross designs anywhere.
+Quail Hollow brings PGA Championship pedigree to Charlotte, and Old Town Club quietly stands as one of Perry Maxwell's finest designs anywhere.

 #1 on trail